 • If you want to sync files continuously and keep the changes at a regular interval, click "Schedule" and select daily/weekly/monthly.

-• If you want to real-time sync files and keep its up-to-date, tick "Real-time sync".
+• If you want to real-time sync files and keep its up-to-date, please use "Real-time sync (supported by AOMEI Backupper Professional)" under the Sync tab.
 It's recommened for users who modify files very frequently or work with a team.
-To get this feature, please upgrade to AOMEI Backupper Professional.

 That's all for how to backup SD card to Google Drive.
 Whatever your purpose is to retain a copy of backup, transfer, or flexible access, you can reliaze it with the given solutions, including Google Drive mobile or desktop apps, and third-party party backup & sync software.
 However, many users may find that Google Drive cannot recognize your SD card while syncing.
 It's really annoying.